Current Members

 kasuatwiscdotedu

 Katherine completed a B.S. in Materials Science and Engineering at Northwestern University.
 While at Northwestern, she worked as an Undergraduate Research Assistant in the Hersam Group, at Friedrich Schiller University-Jena, and at the National Insitute of Standards and Technology.
 Her current research focuses on the chemical vapor deposition of graphene and hexagonal boron nitride, as well as graphene-mediated assembly of block copolymers.
-In her free time, she enjoys cooking, reading, running, and fishkeeping.
+In her free time, she enjoys playing the piano.

 James Unzaga